Webhooks on Legalesign

 Types of webhook

-- All realtime events
+- Realtime events

-- All events every 6 minutes (deprecated)
+- All events every 6 minutes (legacy)

-- Upon [event] (deprecated)
+- Upon [event] (legacy)

 How to add or remove a webhook